 Excluding right-to-use assets for leases under GASB Statement No. 87, Leases, CareerSource Chipola experienced a decrease in capital assets.
-Decreases in capital assets during the year ended June 30, 2022, were related to the disposal of certain equipment and the deprecation of capital assets in the amount of \$30,611.
-CareerSource Chipola implemented GASB Statement No. 87, Leases during the year ending June 30, 2022 and as a result, the organization increased right-to-use lease assets by \$630,252 and recorded \$105,042 in amortization expense.
+Decreases in capital assets during the year ended June 30, 2023, were related to the deprecation of capital assets in the amount of \$28,467.
+The Organization had right-to-use assets for leases in the amount of \$630,252 net of accumulated amortization and lease liabilities in the amount of \$210,084 as of June 30, 2023.